Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 | Pro+ | ~$19.99/mo | ~$9.99/mo billed annually | 500 AI credits/month, batch editing, priority processing |

-The annual discount is huge — basically 45-50% off.
-If you commit to Fotor, pay annually.
-The monthly pricing feels almost punitive by comparison, and I'm honestly not sure why you'd ever pick it unless you genuinely only need the tool for 30 days.
+The annual discount is massive — basically 45-50% off.
+If you're going to commit to Fotor, pay annually.
+The monthly pricing feels almost punitive by comparison, and I'm not sure why you'd ever choose it unless you genuinely only need the tool for 30 days.

-Free plan reality check: The free tier is legitimately useful for casual editing and basic design.
-You'll hit the AI credit limit quickly if you use generative features heavily, and some exports get Fotor watermarks.
-For a blogger who resizes images and applies light edits?
-Free works great.
+Free plan reality check: The free tier is legitimately useful for casual editing and basic design work.
+You'll hit the AI credit wall quickly if you're into generative features, and some exports come with Fotor watermarks.
+For a blogger who needs to resize images and apply light edits, though?
+Free works fine — no complaints.

 Pros: What Fotor Gets Right